2 Different Ways To Invest In Property

 You might choose to buy a property that it is in need of refurbishment.

-When you are choosing a potential property to improve, ensure that you carry out your research on the area that it is situated.
-There might be work planned that could devalue your chosen property or maybe the local school catchment area is shrinking and your house finds itself outside of that catchment.
+When you are choosing a potential property to improve, ensure that you carry out your research on the area.
+There might be work planned that could devalue your chosen property.
+It’s worth looking at the local school catchment area too.
 Both of these examples could significantly affect the value of your property and if you fail to consider external factors like this and just focus on the renovations you are planning you could lose money if the market drops by ten to twenty percent.

 You need to be confident that the work that you have planned will add to the value of the property sufficiently to make your money back and the profit needs to cover your time and expenses.
 You also need to be mindful of the ceiling price of the area and the road that you are buying in.

-This is probably the most risky of your options as you need to accurately predict the costs of the project and the amount of time that it will take to carry the work out.
+This is probably the most risky of your options as you need to accurately predict the costs of the project.
+Consider the amount of time that it will take to carry the work out too.
 You then need the property market to be buoyant at the time that you are ready to sell the house on.
-There are several factors that can affect your house sale and profit, but it can also be the fastest way to free up your funds again, assuming that the house does sell.
+There are several factors that can affect your house sale and profit.
+But buying to renovate can be the fastest way to free up your funds again.

 Buying with a view to renting out